tomsWebConsulting/twcsl/v7.1/Page/Portfolio/Portfolio Page Project Navigation Top/README.md

-      * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[portfolio page project navigation top options.html][6]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-      * Add the following code to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add the following code to Page Settings > Advanced > Page Header Code Injection for the Page.

         ```html
         <!-- begin TWC Portfolio Page Project Navigation Top -->